Ian Reddington: Personal life

 Reddington married Lynda Ford on 18 October 2009 in Sheffield.

 He is a supporter of the Bobby Moore Fund, which raises money for research into bowel cancer and is also a patron of Ali's Dream and Brain Tumour Research.
 He was guest star at one of the first Wii charity tennis events to be held in the United Kingdom.
 He is an active participant and supporter of the National Student Drama Festival.

 Reddington is a supporter of the Labour Party and was involved in the planning campaign for the South Northamptonshire Labour candidate Sophie Johnson in the 2017 UK general election, which included helping to make her election video.
+He is also a lifelong supporter of Sheffield Wednesday F.C.